 Do all countries treat holidays the same?

 Not at all.
 Public holidays vary wildly between countries, and even within them.
 Australia, Germany, and the U.S. all have regional holidays that only apply in specific states or areas.
 What’s a normal workday in London could be a bank holiday in Scotland.
+To get a clearer overview of these differences, checking regional listings on country-specific resources can help.

 If you operate across borders, you’ll need to track holiday calendars in each location.
 Tools like shared calendars or automated workflow software can help you avoid accidentally scheduling a deadline on a non-working day.
+A time zone map can also be handy when managing teams or clients worldwide.

 How to stay ahead of delays